 Social Security will consider requests to reopen benefit claims from same-sex survivors that were rejected under prior policies, even if your partner died decades ago.
 Contact the SSA to ask about your eligibility.

 Social Security already had procedures in place to consider benefit claims for same-sex couples who sought to create formal ties if they lived in states that did not recognize marriage equality.

-Before same-sex marriage was recognized as a constitutional right, many couples opted for alternative legal partnerships such as civil unions.
-If their status hasn’t changed — that is, if they haven’t married — Social Security benefits for such couples depend on whether the laws of a wage earner’s home state give them the same inheritance rights as married couples.
+For example, many couples opted for alternative legal partnerships such as civil unions.
+If their status hasn’t changed — that is, if they haven’t married — benefits for such couples depend on whether the laws of a wage earner’s home state give them the same inheritance rights as married couples.

 Many Americans wed partners overseas in countries that legalized same-sex marriage before the United States did.
-Social Security states that it “recognize[s] same-sex marriages and some non-marital legal relationships established in foreign jurisdictions” for the purpose of benefit decisions.
-The SSA has processed such claims, but it may require an opinion from its legal office when receiving the first claim involving a marriage in a particular country.
+Social Security recognizes same-sex marriages and “non-marital legal relationships” established in other countries and has processed benefit claims for such couples, but it may require an opinion from its legal office when receiving the first claim involving a marriage in a particular country.

-If you’re unsure whether you qualify for benefits as a partner in a same-sex marriage or civil union, the SSA encourages you to apply to ensure you don’t lose out on any benefits you may be due.
+If you’re unsure whether you qualify for benefits as a partner in or survivor of a same-sex marriage or civil union, the SSA encourages you to apply anyway, to ensure you don’t lose out on any benefits you may be due.

 Keep in mind

 - Social Security field offices fully reopened April 7 after being closed to walk-in traffic for more than two years due to the COVID-19 pandemic, but the SSA recommends calling in advance and scheduling an appointment to avoid long waits.